Requirements for progression through the programme and grading system

 In order to progress from the 1st to the 2nd year, successful completion of at least 45 credits, of which at least 20 credits must derive from core courses, is required.

-Students who have completed all organized study requirements in the first and second year and have the confirmation of the positive assessment of the dissertation by their Committee for the follow-up of a doctoral student from the senate of the Faculty at which the student is enrolled, may progress to the third year of doctoral study.
+Students who have completed all organized study requirements in the first and second year and have the confirmation of the positive assessment of the doctoral dissertation proposal by their Doctoral Studies Committee from the senate of the Faculty at which the student is enrolled, may progress to the third year of the doctoral study programme.

-Students who have completed all obligations from the first three years of study and obtained the approval of the proposed doctoral dissertation topic by the University Senate may advance to the fourth year of doctoral study.
+Students who have completed all obligations from the first three years of study and obtained the approval of the doctoral dissertation proposal by the University Senate may advance to the fourth year of the doctoral study programme.

 It is also possible to repeat the year.
 Requirements for repeating the first year is completion of at least 10 credits from the core course and 20 from individual research work.